tutek1/DTLabs/08_UI/lab08.md

 ### Setup

 #### Reference
-First, we need to have a reference to the whole `CollectibleVBox`, which represents the whole counter.
+First, we need to have a reference to the whole `CollectibleVBox`, which represents the entire counter.

 1. **Right-click** the `CollectibleVBox` node and **select** the `Access as Unique Name` option
 2. **Add** a reference to it by **CTRL + drag** to script or **copy** this line: